KamiCreed/pyaivchat/README.md

 # Troubleshooting

-This is not for this program persay but if you also bought the Kotonoha English voices, you may have to download a trial version of one of the other voices in order for AssistantSeika to recognize them.
+This is not for this program persay but if you also bought the Kotonoha English voices, you may have to install a trial version of one of the other voices in order for AssistantSeika to recognize them.
 This may be due to missing JP packages that the English install doesn't include, which the AssistantSeika developer may not have accounted for.